rzil-1/TG-GraphRAG-Hackathon/README.md

     - [Configure Testing Graphs](#configure-testing-graphs)
     - [Configure Weights and Biases](#configure-weights-and-biases)

+---

 ## Releases
+* **11/20/2025: GraphRAG is available now officially v1.2 (v1.2.0).
+Admin UI is added to support initialize/ingest/refresh knowledge graph directly with raw document files.
 * **9/22/2025: GraphRAG is available now officially v1.1 (v1.1.0).
 AWS Bedrock support is completed with BDA integration for multimodal document ingestion.
 * **6/18/2025: GraphRAG is available now officially v1.0 (v1.0.0).
 TigerGraph database is the only graph and vector storagge supported.
 Please see [Release Notes](https://docs.tigergraph.com/tg-graphrag/current/release-notes/) for details.

+---

 ## Overview

 ![GraphRAG Overview](./docs/img/TG-GraphRAG-Overview.png)

 TigerGraph GraphRAG is an AI assistant that is meticulously designed to combine the powers of vector store, graph databases and generative AI to draw the most value from data and to enhance productivity across various business functions, including analytics, development, and administration tasks.
 It is one AI assistant with two core component services:
-* A natural language assistant for graph-powered solutions
+* A natural language assistant for Q&A with graph-powered solutions
-* A knowledge Q&A assistant for documents and graphs
+* A knowledge graph builder for managing documents and graphs

 You can interact with GraphRAG through the built-in chat interface and APIs.
 For now, your own LLM services (from OpenAI, Azure, GCP, AWS Bedrock, Ollama, Hugging Face and Groq.) are required to use GraphRAG, but in future releases you can use TigerGraph’s LLMs.